EMCL-EU/EMCL-EU.github.io/content/students/courses.md

 - Language and Culture (Dutch) (3 ECTS, module 2)
 - Language and speech disorders in adults (5 ECTS, module 4)
 - Language and speech disorders in children (5 ECTS, module 4)
-- Language testing in during awake brain surgery (6 ECTS, module 4)
+- Language testing in awake brain surgery (6 ECTS, module 4)
 - Neuroimaging and Language (5 ECTS, module 5)
 - Development of serious games, apps and virtual reality for language impaired populations (6 ECTS, module 5)